Solar EMS Company in Tamil Nadu — Wind-Solar Hybrid Monitoring, TANGEDCO Scheduling and Grid Curtailment Logging

 Hyper-Local Forecasting for Southern Tamil Nadu’s Irradiance Profile

-EnerCog logs every SLDC Tamil Nadu curtailment instruction as a complete evidence record — meeting TNERC evidentiary standards.
+EnerCog logs every SLDC Tamil Nadu curtailment instruction as a complete evidence record, meeting TNERC standards:

 Tamil Nadu IPPs using EnerCog’s curtailment logs recover an estimated 8–12% of annual generation revenue that would otherwise be forfeited.